- Open Access policies

 - DMM is a fully ('gold') Open Access journal.

-- The costs of publication in DMM are covered by charging a fee (Article Processing Charge; APC) for each accepted Research or Resource article (there is no charge to authors of invited Review-type articles).
+- The costs of publication in DMM are covered by charging a fee (Article Publication Charge; APC) for each accepted Research or Resources & Methods article (there is no charge to authors of invited Review-type articles, or accepted Correspondence and Response articles).

 - All articles are published under the CC-BY licence.